 Purge the System.
 Run clean water into the unit until the pump activates.
 Immediately turn off the water and allow the grinder pump to run until it shuts off automatically.

 Duplex Units.
 Special attention must be taken to ensure that both pumps turn on when clean water is added to the tank.

 Caution: Do no disconnect power to the unit.

 Your grinder pump cannot dispose of wastewater without electrical power.
 If electrical power service is interrupted, keep water usage to a minimum.

 Your E-One grinder pump has been manufactured to produce an alarm signal (120 volt) in the event of a high water level in the basin.
 The installer must see that the alarm signal provided is connected to an audible and/or visual alarm in such a manner as to provide adequate warning to the user that service is required.
 During the interim prior to the arrival of an authorized service technician, water usage must be limited to the reserve capacity of the tank.

 E-One Maintenance Program

 In order to join the E-One Maintenance Program, pumps must be purchased at DWMF and follow program protocol.
-Current cost for pumps are $2,500 and subject to change.
+Pumps are sold at current market price.
 Upon opting out of program, future tenants/homeowners will not be allowed back on program.
 All agreements much be approved by DWMF.

 If you have trouble with your E-One pump and are a participant of the DWMF E-One Maintenance Program, please call us at (865) 397-3696 for service.
 If you have elected not to participate, please contact a local distributor.